-It's great to be here with business and community leaders from around Las Vegas.
-We had an informative tour of some redevelopment sites in downtown Las Vegas yesterday, including neighborhoods that are part of the Downtown Achieves initiative.
-That project has brought public- and private-sector partners together to address academic attainment in underperforming schools.
+Good afternoon and welcome.
+It's great to be here with business and community leaders of some redevelopment sites in downtown Las Vegas yesterday, including neighborhoods that are part of the Downtown Achieves initiative.
+That project has brought public- and private-sector partners together to address academic attainment in under-performing schools.
 My own staff at the San Francisco Fed works closely with them on this important work.